 In 1978, Ali Abdullah Saleh was named as president of the Yemen Arab Republic.

-In 1979, fresh fighting between North and South Yemen resumed, leading to renewed efforts to bring about unification.
+In 1979, fresh fighting between the two Yemeni states resumed and efforts were renewed to bring about unification.

-In 1981, the Prison Authority Organization Act, Republican decree no. 48, was established, providing a legal framework for the management of Yemen's prison system.
+The Prison Authority Organization Act, Republican decree no. 48 (1981), and Prison Act regulations, provide the legal framework for management of the country's prison system.

-In 1982, the Old Walled City of Shibam in Wadi Hadhramaut was inscribed by UNESCO as a World Heritage site.
-Yemen joined the World Heritage Committee two years prior.
+In 1982, the Old Walled City of Shibam in Wadi Hadhramaut was inscribed by UNESCO as a World Heritage site, two years after Yemen joined the World Heritage Committee.

-In 1986, the Old City of Sana'a, inhabited for over two millennia, was inscribed as a World Heritage site.
+In 1986, the Old City of Sana'a, which has been inhabited for over two and a half millennia, was inscribed as a World Heritage Site.

-In 1986, thousands were killed in the South Yemen Civil War, resulting in President Ali Nasser Muhammad fleeing to the north and being sentenced to death for treason, followed by the formation of a new government.
+In 1986, thousands were killed in the South Yemen Civil War.
+President Ali Nasser Muhammad fled to the north.

 According to the 1990 census, the number of Soqotri language speakers was 57,000.